Josh-Tracy/Josh-Tracy.github.io/_posts/2020-01-31-Ansible_virtualenv.md

 ---
 ### Fixing the error "boto3 and botocore are required for this module" when running an Ansible playbook on a RHEL 7 server

-Today I was runng into issues on my RHEL 7 server when trying to deploy an Ansible playbook.
+Today I was runng into issues on my RHEL 7 server when trying to deploy CloudFormation on AWS using an Ansible playbook.
 After a couple minutes of consulting with the Stack Overflow gods, I decided to run a yum update on my server.
 {: style="color:black; font-size: 80%;"}

 I then proceeded to run my playbok <b>WHICH RAN PERFECTLY EVERYTIME</b> for the last week, only this time I was met with this output: